 Ideal Temperature for Importing Beef

 Through all of our studies and experiences, we have found that the ideal temperature to import beef is 28 degrees Fahrenheit.
 We have even taken it so far that we require our suppliers to put temperature sensors in every one of our orders.
 These aren’t your average run-of-the-mill temperature sensors; they are real-time temperature and location sensors that allow us to track where the order is located and the temperature of the product at any given point.
 So even when the product is going on a nice cruise through the tropical temperatures of Panama, our beef is chilling at a pleasant 28 degrees, and we have the data to prove it.

 Once the product arrives at the Port of Philadelphia, we work with partners just as obsessed with keeping the product cold as we are.
 All of the cold storage facilities we use have coolers that are 28 degrees.
 In addition, all of the trucking companies we use are refrigerated to 28 degrees.
-We verify these temperatures with every order from Australia, New Zealand, and Uruguay and then to the plant in Chicagoland.
+We verify these temperatures with every order from Australia and New Zealand and then to the plant in Chicagoland.